Thinking of taking an Istanbul holiday?

 I then went into a little side room and met an older lady.
 She asked me if I wanted her to wear clothes or not.
 I chose clothes and I could see she was a little disappointed.

-The clothes were actually a bikini and I am glad I did choose that option otherwise there would have been some very awkward skin on skin contact!
+The clothes were a bikini and I am glad I chose that option otherwise there would have been some very awkward skin-on-skin contact!

 I was asked to lay on a slab which I did and then my towel was removed.
 I had taken my bra off as requested but left my knickers on.